Asian-American Civic Association

 Services:

 Victory Programs opens doors to recovery, hope and community for individuals and families facing homelessness, addiction or other chronic illnesses like HIV/AIDS.
-Services include short and long-term residential treatment programs for individuals and families, affordable housing opportunities for eligible individuals, HIV/AIDS case management and housing opportunities.
-They also offer HIV/HCV/STI testing and they have an HIV drop in center.
-Multiple sites located throughout Boston.
+Services include short and long-term residential treatment programs, affordable housing opportunities, and HIV/AIDS case management and housing opportunities.
+They also offer HIV/HCV/STI testing, with several HIV drop-in centers located throughout Boston.

 Transportation Google Maps